ESRC Conference 2014

 interdisciplinary studies of computational and digital technologies,

-complexity sciences and neuro-physiology of the brain, will be addressed.
+complexity sciences and neuro-physiology of the brain, were also addressed.

 - Critiques on macroeconomics by Charles Goodhart and Marcus Miller.